Charity book

 Or it could all just be the innocent fun of making words up, making existing words fit uncatalogued conditions and generally messing about with semantics.

-Robin Bennett, Chairman of The Aktuel Translation Group, 2016 and Editor-in-Chief
+Robin Bennett, Trustee Director of The Aktuel Translation Group